National Register Listings in

 In the 20th century, Penobscot County continued to develop and diversify its economy.
 The area became a hub for agriculture, manufacturing, and trade.
 The city of Bangor, located in the county, emerged as a major cultural and commercial center.
 Today, Penobscot County is known for its natural beauty, with its forests, lakes, and rivers attracting outdoor enthusiasts.
 It also boasts a strong educational and healthcare system, as well as a vibrant arts and culture scene.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Penobscot County, Maine.
+This timeline provides a condensed summary of the historical journey of Penobscot County, Maine.

 • 1786 – Penobscot County established as a county in the state of Maine.